kaleab-k/gsv_db_creator/README.md

 - _lng:_ identified by the key _&#39;lng&#39;_ and has a real value of the longitude of the location.
 - _heading_: real value of the heading of this particular waypoint.

+Comments: [pcl]
+- What about the pitch, this can only be here in the single location case?
+If it is the case, describe the "possible" values in each JSON object.